praw-dev/praw/README.md

 Introduction
 -------------
 This is a Python wrapper for Reddit's API, aiming to be as easy to use as possible.
-Here's a peak, getting the first 10 stories from the 'hot' section of the 'opensource' subreddit.
+Here's a quick peek, getting the first 10 stories from the 'hot' section of the 'opensource' subreddit.

     import reddit
     r=reddit.Reddit()